Mass Media and the Family

 • Teach their children the risks of posting photographs online.
 Among other risks, the data contained in photos can be used to locate the exact geographic location of where the photo was taken;

-• Stay involved in order to help guide tweens and teens to remain safe and mentally healthy;
+• Stay involved in order to help guide children and youth to remain safe and mentally healthy;

 • Teach their children the permanence of social media postings.
 Whatever is put out on the internet is there forever and can have consequences later in life;